Sirosky/Discord-EmojiPal/README.md

 ## Under the hood

 EmojiPal sends emojis by taking advantage of Discord embeds-- when you enter an emoji prompt, it'll send a direct link to the emoji image.
 This is essentially how all of the "free Nitro" emoji-sending scripts work.
 A limitation is that you cannot have text and a picture emoji on the same line, unlike normal Discord emojis.
 Some channels may also block linking, which prevents EmojiPal and other "free Nitro"-style scripts from sending Emojis.
 But generally, this isn't too common.

+The upside is that changes to the Discord API or to the client won't break EmojiPal-- an issue with scripts replying on injection.

+## Credits

+- nbirnel, who did [the grunt work of typing out all the letters of the alphabet and then some](https://github.com/nbirnel/keylogger/blob/master/keylogger.ahk) to track keyboard input.
+- Chunjee, who saved me a lot of trouble with his [fork of the JSON.AHK script](https://github.com/Chunjee/json.ahk/blob/master/export.ahk).
+- The developers of AHK, without which this script would not exist.